Pe-8

 zip lock type, the others are open on one end.
 While they do protect

-the parts they don't keep parts from going astray although I found only
+the parts they don't keep parts from going astray although I found

 one loose part in one bag.

-The parts are molded in a medium gray plastic with recessed panel lines
+The parts are molded in a medium gray plastic with recessed panel

 and some raised detail where applicable.
 The surface as a very fine